babelfish-for-postgresql/babelfish_extensions/install/README.md

 # Quick install scripts

-This directory contains scripts for installing Babelfish for PostgreSQL.

-By running the install.sh script it will perform the installation process for your linux distribution.
+This directory contains scripts that install Babelfish for PostgreSQL.
+Select the install.sh script for your Linux platform to install Babelfish on your system.

-Currently the supported linux distribution for this script are:
+Currently the supported Linux distributions are:

 - Centos 7
 - Centos 8